GuiPimenta-Dev/lambda-forge-docs/docs/page6.md

 The current configuration file equips us to execute the Lambda function as needed.
 However, it necessitates manual intervention for each run, which is an impractical approach for dynamic tasks like web scraping.
 The crux of the issue lies in the volatile nature of our target: website data, such as book prices and inventory, can change unpredictably.

 To mitigate this, we must ensure our web scraper operates automatically at regular intervals, thus capturing updates without manual oversight.
-By leveraging **AWS EventBridge**, we can schedule our Lambda function to run periodically, ensuring our data collection remains current with minimal effort.
+By leveraging AWS EventBridge, we can schedule our Lambda function to run periodically, ensuring our data collection remains current with minimal effort.

 To integrate AWS EventBridge for scheduling tasks, we begin by creating an EventBridge class using Forge.
 This is achieved with the following command: